matrix-org/matrix-spec-proposals/proposals/3852-user-agent-on-device.md

 sessions.
 This gives users  more confidence in removing stale or suspicious sessions.

 ## Proposal
-Home servers already record the user agent per session today to expose it in the admin API [GET /_matrix/client/v3/admin/whois/{userId}](https://spec.matrix.org/v1.3/client-server-api/#get_matrixclientv3adminwhoisuserid).
+Homeservers already record the user agent per session today to expose it in the admin API [GET /_matrix/client/v3/admin/whois/{userId}](https://spec.matrix.org/v1.3/client-server-api/#get_matrixclientv3adminwhoisuserid).
 This MSC proposes exposing the latest recorded user agent as `last_seen_user_agent` on the `Device` model returned by Client-Server API endpoints [GET